seancdavis/seancdavis-com/www/src/blog/posts/2020-04-10-deploy-static-api-netlify.md

 ---
 title: Deploying a Static API to Netlify
 description: A super simple example of building a static API that walks through the deploy process using Netlify.
 Part of a series of tutorials on building and deploying static APIs.
 tags:
   - api
   - jamstack
   - netlify
+image: /blog/default/default-lime-03.png
 ---

 This is a quick look at how to build, deploy, and query a [static API](/blog/lets-talk-about-static-apis/).
 We're going to assume that you are manually writing each JSON file for your output.
 In other words, there is no [static site generator](https://www.staticgen.com/) or build process involved in creating the files that will be deployed.
 (I know, I know, how _archaic_.)